 Kilkenny Is A Gorgeous Town In Ireland That You Need To Go To For The Art Festivals

 Kilkenny is one of the most medieval towns in Ireland!
 When you visit, be prepared to load yourself with very old history and your camera with the best pictures you will take.
-Kilkenny has very well-preserved buildings and has deeply religious roots.
+Kilkenny has very well-preserved buildings and has deep religious roots.
 There is an amazing array of castles, abbeys, cathedrals and so much more!
 It is recommended you go ahead and check out this huge castle called Kilkenny Castle, built in 1195 by Norman Occupiers and still stands to this day.
 Its stateliness gives you an ominous but exhilarating feel, discovering the inside with tours is the best way to view this castle.
 There are also astounding views on the castle grounds, so when you go, take pictures!

 If you are into nature, Kilkenny has one of the best gardens to walk around from the towns in Ireland.
 Called the Woodstock House and Garden, this stunning area has everything to offer!
-Giant trees that seems to go on forever, gorgeous views of the small Irish town and crumbling architecture to take beautiful photos at.
+Giant trees that seem to go on forever, gorgeous views of the small Irish town and crumbling architecture to take beautiful photos at.
 Do not miss out on visiting these gardens, you will regret not going!

-Kilkenny has something for everyone, trust us when we say you will want to spend more than a two days here because there is so much to see!
+Kilkenny has something for everyone, trust us when we say you will want to spend more than two days here because there is so much to see!
 This small Irish village also hosts many art shows, festivals, and celebrations.
 Many of them are hosted during the summer so check out what festival is happening before you go!
 Whether it be touring castles or exploring on your own, Kilkenny has the most incredible scenery and views from other small towns in Ireland!

 Clonakilty Has Ireland’s Only Model Village And Worth Taking A Look At

 Do you love the beach?
-Well Clonakilty has one of the best beaches from towns in Ireland!
+Well, Clonakilty has one of the best beaches from towns in Ireland!
 Beautiful landscapes that give you a rush of the ocean and ever-changing seasons.
 On a hot day, Inchydoney Beach is the best place to go, the water is cold and the sun is warm.
 On a cold or wet day, the landscape is magnificent.
 If you haven’t seen or been to Clonakilty’s beaches yet, hop to it!
 They are absolutely amazing and you will be so upset if you miss going!

 If you do not know who Michael Collins is before visiting Clonakilty, be ready to learn then!
-Home to the Michael Collins Center you will be immersed in the life and times of Michael Collins, an Irish revolutionary and leader in the Irish’s struggle for independence.
+Home to the Michael Collins Center you will be immersed in the life and times of Michael Collins, an Irish revolutionary, and leader in the Irish’s struggle for independence.
 Definitely check out this amazing little place that gives you so much history and fantastic information on who this man was.
 This small town in Ireland also boasts a model train village for all ages.
-This spectacular place called West Cork Model Railway Village is Ireland’s only Model Village and an amazing sigh to see.
-Take wonderful pictures of this little village and see what Clonakilty looked liked back in the 1940’s!
+This spectacular place called West Cork Model Railway Village is Ireland’s only Model Village and an amazing sight to see.
+Take wonderful pictures of this little village and see what Clonakilty looked liked back in the 1940s!

 From all the towns in Ireland, Clonakilty has really exciting destinations and you should check them out!
 If not for the Model Railway, then definitely the museum of Michael Collins.
 Never lose a chance to educate yourself and visit Clonakilty!